 The online museum is no longer extant, It was a seminal resource begun in 2001 containing current news, calendar of events, exhibitions,

 artists sites, artist opportunities, an educators tool box, and other resources pertaining to ecoart.

 "The Land Art Generator Initiative (LAGI) brings together artists, architects, scientists, landscape architects, engineers, and others in a first of its kind collaboration.
 The goal of the Land Art Generator Initiative is to see to the design and construction of public art installations that uniquely combine aesthetics with utility-scale clean energy generation."

 - RSA Arts and Ecology

-Founded 2005.
-Goal is to "catalyse, publicise, challenge and support artists who are responding to the unprecendented environmental challenges of our era...aims to create positive discussion about the causes and human impact of climate change through commissioning, debate, interdisciplinary discourse and a high-profile website.
+Ran from 2005-2010.
+It's goal was to "catalyse, publicise, challenge and support artists who are responding to the unprecendented environmental challenges of our era... to create positive discussion about the causes and human impact of climate change through commissioning, debate, interdisciplinary discourse and a high-profile website.